CyberUskasha/CyberUskasha/README.md

-Hi👋, Usman here, an Cybersecurity Engineer
+Hi👋, Usman here, a Cybersecurity Engineer

 Here's a little bit about me:

-    - 🌱 I completed the Comptia Security+ certification in October 2022
+    - 🌱 Comptia Security+
-    - 👀 I’m interested in Cryptography, Malware Analysis and Red Teaming
+    - 👀 Interested in Bug Bounty, SEIM Data Analysis + Visualization and SOC
-    - 🌱 I’m currently working my way up the TryHackMe Ladder
+    - 🌱 I’m currently working my way up the TryHackMe Ladder, Security Blue Team, Home Lab(SOC environment, SEIM, Alert Detection)
     - 💞️ I’m looking to collaborate on projects related to cyber-security
     - 📫 How to reach me https://www.linkedin.com/in/usmankhanuskh/ (Open to all connections)

-    - My aim is to learn and equipt myself with skills to one day reach the role of **Cybersecurity Architect**

     - usmankhanguku@hotmail.com

+    - Professional Aim =  SOC Lead
+    - Personal Hobbies = Bug Bounty

 <!---
 uskasha/uskasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.